jkeefe/workshops/module-build-a-chatbot/README.md

 - Name it as you wish
 - Clear what's there (we'll start from scratch for real)

-## Kickoff Welcome
+## Basics

-- "get started"
-- Using a language called `RiveScript`
+- Using a language called RiveScript

+- `+` is what the human says ... the trigger
+- `-` is what the bot says ... the response

+Let's start out with a good introductory phrase.
+Let people know right away what they'll get from this bot.

 ```
 + get started